-V. DISCUSSION
+VII.
+DISCUSSION

 In this section, we will discuss different aspects of the migration approach.
-We will start with the choice of NS expansion, followed by the value of a phased migration.
-We will end by comparing this migration approach with a generic migration approach called Chicken Little [6].
+We will start with the choice of NS expansion, followed by a comparison between this migration approach and a generic migration approach called Chicken Little [12], and a short discussion on the value of a phased migration.
+We will end by giving some basic numbers.

-A. The choice for NS Expansion
+A. The Choice for NS Expansion

-In Section IV-D2, we explained why Connecting-Expertise chose to use NS Expansion compared to standard programming using the NS principles as guidelines.
-We asked the Connecting-Expertise's lead developer, Sven Beterams, if the estimated gains of using NS Expansion also materialized during project delivery.
+In Section V-B, we explained why Connecting-Expertise chose to use NS Expansion compared to standard programming using the NS principles as guidelines.
+We asked the Connecting-Expertise's lead developer, Sven Beterams, if the estimated gains from using NS Expansion materialized during project delivery.
 He confirmed that thanks to NS Expansion, the development went faster, the code quality improved considerably, and the data model was anthropomorphic and consistent.
-The development of the backend was greatly improved and the phased migration approach was made possible thanks to NS Expansion/Rejuvenation.
+The development of the backend was greatly enhanced, and the phased migration approach was made possible thanks to NS Expansion/Rejuvenation.